 A seaside town on the up – Worthing’s Top Ten Restaurants

-Here at Restaurants Brighton we are clearly big fans of the Brighton food scene.
+Here at Restaurants Brighton we are clearly big fans of the Brighton food scene and it is clear to see that the quality of Worthing restaurants is on the up.
 Brighton’s success has made it one of the go to destinations in the UK, and not just for those looking for a day trip.
 Brighton has long been a popular destination for people looking to get out of London or those looking to relocate and start a new life.
 This has had a knock-on effect in pushing up house prices and rents, which unfortunately has pushed many people out of the city.
 Photo credit: Worthing Journal.

 Brighton residents move to Worthing